elonWrong/swannyUi/README.md

 4. **Run the Server**

-   start the ollama server using the following command:
+   start the ollama server using the following command in a seperate cli:
    ```
    ollama serve
    ```